Smart Budgeting Tips for Church Digital Advertising Campaigns

 Lean into storytelling—real stories and moments from your congregation can spark meaningful engagement.
 These kinds of posts are more likely to be shared, which means more reach without added cost.

-The Google Ad Grant is a valuable option many churches qualify for.
+The Google Ad Grant is a valuable option that many churches qualify for.
 If you have a functioning website and nonprofit status, your church may receive free ad credits to appear in search engine results.
 It’s not automatic and does take initial setup, but when managed properly, it supports steady traffic to your pages with no direct ad cost.

 Budget-conscious churches can get strong results by focusing on creative content and thoughtful use of available tools.
 What matters is connection, not flash.